DavidWaumsley/Bistro11ty/events/event1.md

  Coming from WordPress the big change is working in code editor using a terminal and understanding Git.

- Having done that (particularly at a time a great change to HTML and CSS) I would not do custom dev work in WordPress Page builder again.
-I want full control of the CSS without routing it via modern Wordpress's version of React.

- I have not ruled out WordPress as a CMS in some form of headless set up.

 ## Things we may forget to cover